 And it’s through an immense amount of self-healing, personal growth and energy clearing that we’re all able to receive clear guidance from our own intuition.
 Until then, we’re probably just following our impulses.

 I think back to my teenage years and I was basically one big adolescent impulse.
-I actually got the idea for this blog yesterday when I was looking at the sizeable star-shaped scars on my hips where I’ve had about 8 sessions of tattoo removal.
-I got this pair of black stars tattooed on my hips when I was 15 years old using my sister’s ID.
+I actually got the idea for this blog yesterday when I was looking at the sizeable star-shaped scars on my hips where I’ve had 8 sessions of tattoo removal.
+I got this pair of black stars tattooed when I was 15 years old using my sister’s ID.

 I was so impulsive.